Hongdrew/ov-ext-language-korean/README.md

 ## Installation Guide
 ### Step 1: Import the Language Extension

-Download the zip file: omni.kit.language.korean-1.0.0.zip.
+ - Download the zip file: omni.kit.language.korean-1.0.0.zip.

-Open the Extension window in Omniverse.
+ - Open the Extension window in Omniverse.

-Click the Hamburger menu icon.
+ - Click the Hamburger menu icon.

-Select Import Extension.
+ - Select Import Extension.

-Locate the downloaded zip file on your drive and import it.
+ - Locate the downloaded zip file on your drive and import it.

+ - Check AutoLoad and Click RestartAPP

 ### Step 2: Set Language in Omniverse